Greatest Hits (Eurythmics album): Video version

 A version of the compilation with 21 music videos was also released, on VHS and LaserDisc in 1991, and on DVD in 2000.
-Although it includes three more songs than the European audio version, and seven more than the US audio version, it still omits the videos for the singles "Never Gonna Cry Again" (1981), "The Walk" (1982), "Shame" (1987) and "Revival" (1989).
+Although it includes three more songs than the European audio version, and seven more than the US audio version, it still omits the videos for the singles "Never Gonna Cry Again" (1981), "The Walk" (1982), "Shame" (1987), "Revival" (1989) and "(My My) Baby's Gonna Cry" (1989, US/Canada-only single).
 In contrast to the audio versions of the compilation, the music videos are presented in chronological order, with short collages (made from snippets from the videos) between the songs.